pat-coady/tiny_imagenet/README.md

 **logistic_regression.py**

-Always good practice to build a simple baseline to start.
-Gets about 3% top-1 classification accuracy (random guessing = 0.5%).
+It is good practice to build a simple baseline to start.
+This baseline gets reaches around 3% top-1 classification accuracy (random guessing = 0.5%).

 **single_layer_nn.py**

 Another simple baseline.
 A neural net with a single hidden layer: 1024 hidden units with ReLU activations.
-Reaches about 8% accuracy without any attempt to tune it.
+Reaches about 8% accuracy with minimal tuning effort.

 **vgg_16.py**

-[This paper](https://arxiv.org/pdf/1409.1556.pdf) introduced the VGG-16 architecture.
-Karen Simonyan and Andrew Zisserman reached state-of-the-art performance using only a deep stack of 3x3xC filters and max-pooling layers.
+[This paper](https://arxiv.org/pdf/1409.1556.pdf) by Karen Simonyan and Andrew Zisserman introduced the VGG-16 architecture.
+The authors reached state-of-the-art performance using only a deep stack of 3x3xC filters and max-pooling layers.
 Because Tiny ImageNet has much lower resolution than the original ImageNet data, I removed the last max-pool layer and the last three convolution layers.
 With a little tuning, this model reaches 52% top-1 accuracy and 77% top-5 accuracy.

 **input_pipe.py**